Angular Triplet Loss-based Camera Network for ReID: Methodology

-The batch-hard method with $PK$-style sampling in TriNet~\cite{hermans2017defense} picks $P$ class randomly, and then samples $K$ images for each class randomly to create $P\times K$ anchors in a mini-batch.
-Then, it chooses one hardest positive and one hardest negative for each anchor to form $PK$ triplet terms contributing to the triplet loss in a mini-batch.

-Triplet loss is designed to pull the positives closer and simultaneously push the negatives away with a threshold margin, aimed at $D(a, p) + m \leq D(a, n)$.
-Many ReID research~\cite{ding2015deep,schroff2015facenet,chen2017beyond,ristani2018features,sohn2016improved} trains the model with triplet loss taking $L2$-norm distance as the distance metric function.
-However, they suffer from the issues mentioned in Section~\ref{sec:angular-triplet-loss}.
+It can be recognized from the formula that triplet loss is designed to pull the positives closer and simultaneously push the negatives away with a threshold margin, aimed at $D(a, n) \geq D(a, p) + m$.
+Lots of ReID research~\cite{ding2015deep, schroff2015facenet, chen2017beyond, ristani2018features, sohn2016improved} trains the model with triplet loss with $L2$-norm distance as the distance metric function $D(x,y)$.
+Meanwhile, the sampling strategy Batch-Hard~\cite{hermans2017defense} is widely used as well, which picks $P$ classes randomly, and then samples $K$ images for each class to create $P\times K$ hardest positive and negative pairs, contributing to the triplet loss in a mini-batch.